We may earn revenue from product links on this page and participate in affiliate programs. Learn More ›

 I don’t think I can recommend this gun enough.
 The only downside would be that the charging handle reciprocates.

-The only gun that compares currently is the PSA Jakl, which features a non-reciprocating charging handle design.
+The only gun that currently compares is the PSA Jakl, which features a non-reciprocating charging handle.

-The BRN-180 might raise a lot of questions that we didn’t answer in the review.
-Here are some of the most common ones and if you have more please feel free to ask them in the comments and we will do our best to answer them.
+The BRN-180 might raise many questions we didn’t answer in the review.
+Here are some of the most common ones, and if you have more, please feel free to ask them in the comments, and we will do our best to answer them.

-Yes, the BRN 180 is a fantastic flat-shooting gun that is perfect for a number of different applications.
+Yes, the BRN 180 is a fantastic flat-shooting gun that is perfect for many different applications.

 The BRN 180 is available in .300 Blackout, 5.56 NATO, and 7.62×39.